hot-glue-for-rails/hot-glue/README.md

 #### 2022-XX-XX - (unreleased on master)
 • Fixes issue building models with namespaced class names (`Fruits::Apple` and `Fruits::Bannana`).
 You can now build against these kinds of models natively (be sure to pass the full model name, with double-colon syntax, when building scaffolding).
 Also fixes issues when associations themselves were namespaced models.

-• N+1 Killer!!!
+• The N+1 Killer (!!!)
     - N+1 queries for any association built by the list are now automagically killed by the list controllers.
     - Thanks to the work done back in Rails 5.2, Rails smartly uses either two queries to glob up the data OR one query with a LEFT OUTER JOIN if it's faster.
 Thanks Rails!
     - Hot Glue now adds `.includes(...)` if it is including an association when it loads the list view to eliminate the N+1s
+    - Bullet is still the best way to identify, find, & fix your N+1 queries and I still highly recommend it.

-• Downnest children (portals) can now be created with more space (wider) by adding a + to the end of the downnest name
+• Downnest children (portals) can now be created with more space (wider) by adding a `+` to the end of the downnest name
     - e.g. `--downnest=abc+,xyz`

     - This creates two portals: Abcs and Xyzs, but gives the "Abc" portal 5 bootstrap columns instead of 4
     - Use ++ to give the portal 6 bootstrap columns, etc.

+• To give a special label to a model, add `@@table_label_plural = "The Things"` and `@@table_label_singular = "The Thing"`.
+This model will now have a list heading of "The Things" instead of its usual name.

+• You can also use `@@table_label_plural = nil` to set these tables to omit the label headings, or use the new flag...

+• New flag `--no-list-heading`

+Omits the list heading.

 #### 2022-02-09 - v0.4.8.1 - Issue with Installer for v0.4.8
     - There was an issue for the installer for v0.4.8.
 This new version v0.4.8.1 correts it.